CESNET/metacentrum-user-docs/docs/data/data-sharing/index.md

 Since setting whole `home` directory as accessible to anyone is considered a security vulnerability (due to the possibility to manipulate sensitive files like .k5login, .bashrc by a third party) such settings are discouraged and are automatically reset.

-To make sharing of data possible and at the time safe, we offer two options varying slightly with respect to expected volume of shared data, namely:
+To make sharing of data possible and at the time safe, we offer two options varying slightly with respect to the expected volume of shared data, namely:

 1. sharing based on a **group** (moderate amount of data)
 2. sharing based on **project directory** (large amount of data)